 In connection with the Accelmed investment, the Company entered into the Broadfin SPA and Sabby SPA on March 30, 2018, each for \$1.0 million with two sets of current stockholders, Broadfin and Sabby.
-Upon closing of these transactions, Sabby and Broadfin received 949,953 shares and 967,685 shares respectively (including a combined total of 65,786 shares of Common Stock issued under the Retained Risk provisions of the Broadfin SPA and Sabby SPA) of the Company's Common Stock at a price per share of \$1.08.
+Upon closing of these transactions, Broadfin and Sabby received 967,685 shares and 949,953 shares, respectively (including a combined total of 65,786 shares of Common Stock issued under the Retained Risk provisions of the Broadfin SPA and Sabby SPA) of the Company's Common Stock at a price per share of \$1.08.

 In further consideration of entering into the Sabby SPA and Broadfin SPA, Sabby and Broadfin, each entered into separate agreements restricting their abilities to sell their holdings (each, a "Leak-Out Agreement" and together, the "Leak-Out Agreements").
-Under the terms of each of the respective Leak-Out Agreements, the stockholder has agreed that until May 29, 2021, the stockholder shall not sell, dispose or otherwise transfer, directly or indirectly, (including, without limitation, any sales, short sales, swaps or any derivative transactions that would be equivalent to any sales or short positions) any shares of Common Stock of the Company held by the stockholder or issuable to the stockholder upon conversion of shares of the Company's Series C Preferred Stock, \$0.10 per share (the "Preferred Stock") held by the stockholder, (a) if prior to April 1, 2019, at a price per share less than \$1.296, subject to adjustment for reverse and forward stock splits and the like, or (b) thereafter, at a price per share reflecting less than the price set forth on the schedule in the Leak-Out Agreements, subject to adjustment for reverse and forward stock splits and the like, unless, (1) in the case of either clauses (a) or (b), otherwise approved by the Company's Board of Directors, (2) in the case of either clause (b), under a shelf prospectus or such other controlled offering as may be agreed to by the Principal Stockholders (as defined in the Sabby SPA and Broadfin SPA, as applicable) or (3) in the case of either clauses (a) or (b), in a sale pursuant to which any other stockholder(s) of the Company are offered the same terms of sale, including in a merger, consolidation, transfer or conversion involving the Company or any of its subsidiaries.
+Under the terms of each of the respective Leak-Out Agreements, the stockholder has agreed that until May 29, 2021, the stockholder shall not sell, dispose or otherwise transfer, directly or indirectly, (including, without limitation, any sales, short sales, swaps or any derivative transactions that would be equivalent to any sales or short positions) any shares of Common Stock of the Company held by the stockholder or issuable to the stockholder upon conversion of shares of the Company's Series C Preferred Stock, \$0.10 per share (the "Preferred Stock") held by the stockholder, (a) if prior to April 1, 2019, at a price per share less than \$1.296, subject to adjustment for reverse and forward stock splits and the like, or (b) thereafter, at a price per share reflecting less than the price set forth on the schedule in the Leak-Out Agreements, subject to adjustment for reverse and forward stock splits and the like, unless, (1) in the case of either clauses (a) or (b), otherwise approved by the Company's Board of Directors, (2) in the case of either clause (b), under a shelf prospectus or such other controlled offering as may be agreed to by the Principal Stockholder(s) of the Company are offered the same terms of sale, including in a merger, consolidation, transfer or conversion involving the Company or any of its subsidiaries.